aarab-abderrahmane/gestion-annonce/README.md

 1. Install dependencies
 2. Create `.env.local`
-3. Add the required Supabase variables
+3. Add the required environment variables
-4. Apply all Supabase migrations
+4. Apply all Supabase migrations in `supabase/migrations/`, or bootstrap a fresh project with `supabase/full-reset.sql`
 5. Run the development server

 ### Commands